Okinawa’s community-led coastal conservation movement

 How We Work

-Over the next five years we aspire to establish a sea turtle rescue center that will serve both as a hatchery and rehabilitation center.
+Over the next five years we aspire to establish Japan’s first sea turtle sanctuary and build Japan’s first sea turtle rescue center and ocean conservation education park that will serve as a hospice and rehabilitation center.

 Working towards that goal, we are currently monitoring and protecting sea turtle activity across the island, with a special focus on central Okinawa where we plan for the sanctuary to be located.